agp96/PlazaAccesibleBot/README.md

-# ♿ ParkingDisBot
+# ♿ DisParkingBot

 Telegram bot that finds nearby disabled parking spaces in real time.
-Available at @ParkingDisBot
+Available at @DisParkingBot

 ## How to use
 1. Send your 📍 location